 We provide immunizations according to the current state recommendations.

 We also offer some vaccines that are recommended for travel outside the United States; for more information on recommended vaccines, visit the CDC’s Travelers’ Health page or call us at 828.884.3135.

 Fees may apply.
 Children who have no insurance, Medicaid, or Health Choice receive vaccines at no cost.
 Many private insurance carriers cover vaccines at 100%.
-We can directly bill the following providers: Aetna, Blue Cross and Blue Shield, Cigna, Humana, and United Health Care, as well as Medicaid and Health Choice.
-Please note that Aetna, Humana, and United Health Care consider Transylvania Public Health to be an out-of-network provider.
+We can file insurance with Blue Cross and Blue Shield, Cigna, Health Choice, Medicaid, and Medicare.
 If you have a different private insurance carrier, we will provide a receipt for you to claim reimbursement from your insurance carrier.

 Pregnancy Care Management